p-j-smith/lipyphilic/docs/reference/analyses.rst

 :math:`S_{CC}` for the *sn1* tails of all species in a bilayer.

-To see how to calculate :math:`S_{CC}` using local membrane normals to define the molecular axes, as well as the full API of the class, see :mod:`lipyphilic.lib.order_parameter`.
+To see how to calculate :math:`S_{CC}` using local membrane normals to define the molecular axes, as well as the full API of the class, see :mod:`lipyphilic.analysis.order_parameter`.

-Lipid :math:`z` angles: :mod:`lipyphilic.lib.z_angles`
+Lipid :math:`z` angles: :mod:`lipyphilic.analysis.z_angles`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module provides methods for calculating the angle lipids make with the